| Previous | Up | Next |

 If the field is missing for a particular architecture, this

-value should not be used. _RSE_Lx
+value should not be used. _RSE_Lx is a value equivalent to(1 << _RSE_Vx).status_t

-value or it can divide a masked status_t
+value or it can divide a masked status_t value to

 get the field value.